A Delightfully Atypical Art Collection

 This reference to the southern landscape continues throughout the collection.
 Upstairs, David Row’s Night Bloom reminds us of an aerial view of the undulating Mississippi River.
 The guest rooms pick up on the aesthetic of ironwork in Teresa Cole’s Cage prints and in a more nuanced way in the stark black and white outlines of Lesley Dill’s Eyes.
 These references to ironwork are combined with layered, collaged, and quilt-like pieces that conceptualise the idea of heirloom and layered history that defines New Orleans.
 The art selections are characterised by rich patterns, materials, texture, and luxury.
 With local and international artists in equal part, the curation is evocative of place with nods to quilt-like assemblage and a hint of the surreal.

 On our private Pool Deck, local artist Pippin Frisbie-Calder debuted The Roost, a mural rich with vibrant colours and individually hand-painted tiles.
 The artist created the unique piece in conjunction with her mother, Terrie Frisbie.
 The details were captured through the lens of the mother-daughter duo as they observed large wading birds as night fell over the sky of Spring Island, South Carolina.
 The artwork was executed purposefully to showcase the whimsical view of dusk on a live oak.
+The centerpiece of our Garden, Kindred by MaPó Kinnord, is a custom sculpture that reflects the artist’s focus on traditional pottery and ceramic architecture of West Africa.
+The unique artwork was created in collaboration with YaYa (Young Aspirations, Young Artists).

 In the crimson Presidential Suite, we see the local Jean-Marcel St. Jacques’s wooden quilt.
 St. Jacques is a New Orleans-based visual artist and folk magic practitioner who creates intricate assemblages of found and re-purposed wood.
 He cites as a source of inspiration his great grandmother, who was a quilter.